They could get a lot more $ if they clearcut – in the short term

 Also that the Spicers could get a lot more bucks in the short term by clearcutting their large volumes – but they are in it for the long term and appreciate the property as it is.
 The Spicers also facilitate visits by walkers and nature lovers, so a lot of other people appreciate it too.

-The property line overlay is approximate as I used layers in Photoshop to do it, matching roads etc and not GIS techniques (I do not have the pertinent skills, one reason I appreciate the NS Provincial Landscape Viewer so much), so it may not be 100% accurate, but it’s pretty close.
+The property line overlay (the first image below) is approximate as I used layers in Photoshop to do it, matching roads etc and not GIS techniques (I do not have the pertinent skills, one reason I appreciate the NS Provincial Landscape Viewer so much), so it may not be 100% accurate, but it’s pretty close.

 Click on images for larger versions